By Joseph Reinke, CFA

 In essence, the remaining $300 of your required monthly auto-pay will be treated as a prepayment against your loans’ principals but only on March 30th.

-Time is money, but this money is going into Great Lakes’ pocket, not yours.
+Time is money, but this money is going into the lenders pocket, not yours.

 It gets worse...

-By default, Great Lakes’ systems can’t allocate a portion of a payment made by auto-pay to a specific loan.
+By default, loan services do not always allocate the portion of a payment made by auto-pay to a specific loan.
 So the $300 “left over” from your previous required payment you thought you could apply to your highest-interest loan is not happening.

 Great Lakes has told us to have FitBUX Members make their prepayment targeting a single loan on the same day as their required auto-payment but as a separate payment.

 But there is one more scenario that keeps things “interesting”.
-If your auto-payment happens to fall on the weekend or holiday, well in the words of one loan servicer, “you are SOL” when it comes to optimizing your prepayment timing since you won’t be able to make your prepayment the same day as your scheduled auto-pay.
+If your auto-payment happens to fall on the weekend or holiday you won’t be able to make your prepayment the same day as your scheduled auto-pay.

 In that case, you will want to make your prepayment the last business day before your auto-pay is scheduled and then call Great Lakes the first business day after your auto-pay was made to have them apply your prepayment correctly.